Travel guide

 3. Label the profile as "Bosnia" to easily locate it.

-4. Upon landing, activate the eSIM data line and deactivate roaming on your home SIM.
+4. Upon landing, activate the eSIM's data line and deactivate roaming for your home SIM.

 5. Turn on mobile data and check that coverage appears.

-The entire process takes no more than a minute and you don't need any technical knowledge.
-If this is the first time you're installing such a profile, you have the detailed guide on how to activate an eSIM.
-The advantage of doing it before you leave is that you don't depend on finding Wi-Fi at the airport or struggling with the connection right when you arrive tired from your flight.
+The entire process takes no more than a minute and requires no technical knowledge.
+If this is your first time installing such a profile, you can find a detailed guide on how to install an eSIM.
+The advantage of doing it before you leave is that you don't have to rely on finding Wi-Fi at the airport or struggling with the connection as soon as you arrive tired from your flight.

 Tips for connecting in Sarajevo and Mostar

-Bosnia is a charming destination with a mobile network that performs well in the places you'll visit.
-These tips help you get the most out of it:
+Bosnia is a charming destination with a mobile network that works well in the places you'll visit.
+These tips will help you make the most of it:

-• Sarajevo has stable 4G throughout the historic center; upload photos from Baščaršija without a problem.
+• Sarajevo has stable 4G throughout the historic center; upload photos from Baščaršija without issue.

-• Mostar and its famous bridge are well covered, ideal for sharing the divers' jump live.
+• Mostar and its famous bridge are well covered, ideal for live sharing the divers' jump.

 • In mountain routes like Sutjeska or Jahorina, the signal drops: download maps and music before heading up.

-• The currency is the convertible mark (BAM), linked to the euro; many businesses accept cards, but carry some cash for villages.
+• The currency is the convertible mark (BAM), pegged to the euro; many shops accept cards, but carry some cash for villages.

-• Use the eSIM to book taxis or translate menus; 24/7 Spanish support will resolve any doubts if something goes wrong.
+• Use the eSIM to book taxis or translate menus; 24/7 Spanish support will help you with any issues.

-With your connection sorted, you can focus on what's important: Bosnian coffee in the old town, the Kravice waterfalls, and the route to Herzegovina.
-If your plan includes hopping to neighboring countries, consider regional coverage; for movements across Eastern Europe, you have the eSIM for Eastern Europe as a broader alternative.
+With your connection sorted, you can focus on what's important: Bosnian coffee in the old city, the Kravice waterfalls, and the route to Herzegovina.
+If your plan includes hopping to neighboring countries, consider regional coverage; for travel through several European countries, you have the eSIM for Europe as a broader alternative that avoids buying a different plan at each border.

 Frequently asked questions